 The ketogenic diet, or keto diet, strictly limits carbohydrates while increasing the amount of fat that a person eats.
-A common short-term side effect of the keto diet is keto flu, which includes symptoms such as tiredness, nausea, and headaches.
+A common short-term side effect of the keto diet is keto flu.
+There are also possible long-term health risks.

 In this article, we look at what the keto diet involves, its possible risks and side effects, and who it may benefit.

 The keto diet limits a person’s daily carbohydrate intake while increasing the amount of fat.
 The aim is to encourage the body to burn fat for energy instead of carbohydrates.

 This metabolic change puts the body into a state of ketosis.
 Ketosis occurs when the body starts to break down fat due to a lack of blood sugar circulating the body.
 The body turns the fat into ketones, which provide it with energy.